 Floor to Ceiling Windows in a Living Room

 Try designing a beach house living room so that it feels enveloped by the sea and sand surrounding it.
 From color to texture to pattern (or lack thereof), try to recreate the ambiance of the seaside so that the break between outdoor and indoor is minimal.
-In this royal room from Evergreen Homes, the large windows are unencumbered by window treatments in order to maximize the connection with the outdoors.Continue to 17 of 21 below.
+In this royal room from Evergreen Homes, the large windows are unencumbered by window treatments to maximize the connection with the outdoors.Continue to 17 of 21 below.

 17 of 21

 To say that the ocean is blue is a bit of an understatement.
 There are countless shades of blue in the sea, and therefore there can be countless shades of blue in an ocean-inspired living room.
-In this beachy pad from Studio 80 shades from navy all the way to aqua are incorporated, giving it not just beach style, but ocean style.Continue to 18 of 21 below.
+In this beachy pad from Studio 80 shades from navy to aqua are incorporated, giving it not just beach style, but ocean style.Continue to 18 of 21 below.

 18 of 21